romkatv/powerlevel10k/README.md

 or [manually](#what-is-instant-prompt).
 It does what it says on the tin -- prints prompt instantly upon Zsh startup so you can start typing while plugins are still loading.

-Other themes *increase* Zsh startup lag -- some by a lot, others by a just a little -- while Powerlevel10k *removes* it outright.
+Other themes *increase* Zsh startup lag -- some by a lot, others by a just a little.
+Powerlevel10k *removes* it outright.

 ### Show on command